eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Important Notes
 ---------------

-The most important part about Dynamic Types is the memory management, because every dynamic type and dynamic data are managed with pointers.
+The most important part of Dynamic Types is memory management because every dynamic type and dynamic data are managed with pointers.
 Every object stored inside of other dynamic object is managed by its owner, so users only must take care of the objects that they have created calling to the factories.
 These two factories in charge to manage these objects, and they must create and delete every object.